Nadia: The Secret of Blue Water: Production

 This series' origins date to the mid-1970s when Hayao Miyazaki was hired by Toho to develop a television series.
-One of these concepts was "Around the World in 80 days by Sea" (adapted from Jules Verne's Twenty Thousand Leagues Under the Sea), in which two orphan children pursued by villains team up with Captain Nemo and the Nautilus.
+One of these concepts was "Around the World in 80 days by Sea" (adapted from Jules Verne's 1870 novel Twenty Thousand Leagues Under the Seas), in which two orphan children pursued by villains team up with Captain Nemo and the Nautilus.
 It was never produced, but Toho retained the rights for the story outline, while Miyazaki reused elements from his original concept in later projects like Future Boy Conan and Castle in the Sky.

-Gainax's initial involvement with the project occurred during an internal power struggle within the company.
+Gainax's initial involvement with the project occurred during an internal power struggle between then vice president Hiroaki Inoue and studio president Toshio Okada.
 During a pitch with NHK, Group TAC requested character designs and settings.
-Hiroaki Inoue provided character designs and storyboards for the pitch that were provided by Yoshiyuki Sadamoto and Mahiro Maeda working in secret.
-After the conclusion of the pitch NHK chose to proceed with Inoue's Nadia presentation.
-However the estimated cost of producing the show would cause Gainax to lose money.
-After a meeting at NHK where senior Gainax staff demanded Inoue be removed from the project or else they would withdraw, Inoue left the company.
+Inoue, who was producer on Gunbuster, provided a pitch, bypassing Okada, using material created in secret by Yoshiyuki Sadamoto and Mahiro Maeda.
+After the conclusion of the pitch NHK chose to proceed with Inoue's Nadia presentation, though the estimated cost of producing the show would cause Gainax to lose money.
+After a meeting at NHK where senior Gainax staff led by Okada demanded Inoue be removed from the project or else they would withdraw, Inoue left the company.
 Sadamoto was originally assigned to be director but eventually dropped out, preferring to concentrate on design and animation.
 Hideaki Anno was chosen as his replacement.
 The series contains references and in-jokes to other anime works including Space Battleship Yamato, Macross and Time Bokan.
-Portions of the infamous "island" episodes of the series were animated in Korea.
+Some episodes of the series were animated in Korea.